ArashLab/CAP/README.md

 Note that [Hail](https://hail.is) is a requierment of the CAP.
 Hail has a few dependencies which must be installed prior to Hail installation.
 See [here](https://hail.is/docs/0.2/getting_started.html#installing-hail) for more details.

+## Foot Notes
+<a name="fn_exec_plan">1</a>: Since each job is parallelised oever several compute nodes to harvest entire compute resources, job-level parallelisation is not critical.
+Yet, we plan to offer job-level parallelisation in the future.
+Ultimately, CAP will identify the dependencies between jobs automatically and identify the execution plan dynamically (to be implemented). [↩](#ret_exec_plan)